fabiof17/Fusion-tools/README.md

 **bl_Compress:**
 A common color correction function that pushes the low color to a value and the high color to one another.
 While tempting to made a color matching between 2 picture this Macro might be really usefull.

+**bl_Expand:**
+Does the exact reverse of the Compress node.
+It stretches the color between to low and high color values.

 **bl_Solarize:**
 Solarize effect.